 The Board comprises four directors, one executive and three independent non-executive directors.
-The independent non-executive directors are representatives of the shareholder, Commissioner Street Owner Trust (the Trust) and appointed through TMF Corporate Services (South Africa) Proprietary Limited.
+The independent non-executive directors are representatives of the shareholder, iMpumelelo Owner Trust, and appointed through TMF Corporate Services (South Africa) Proprietary Limited.

 Professional Advice

 The Board and individual directors may procure independent professional advice at the expense of the Company in the discharge of their responsibilities.